 In the Primary programmes you will examine the philosophy, content, integration and methods of delivery to implement the New Zealand Curriculum in primary and intermediate schools.
 In addition, Te Pōkai Mātauranga o te Ao Rua students will have an introduction to marau – guidelines for teaching in Māori-medium settings and an exploration of te reo Māori and kaupapa Māori in primary education environments.

-- Bachelor of Teaching (ECE and Primary) students will select subject studies worth 36 points.
+- Bachelor of Teaching (ECE) students will select elective papers worth 36 points.